Xuskiz/HackerRank_Python/README.md

 # HackerRank_Python
-A collection of  questions and solutions to Python problems from HackerRank.com
+This repository holds solutions for Python problems from HackerRank

+feel free to add different solutions